-- Sila / Jebel Dhana, Sir Bani Yas / Baynunah, Abu Al Abyad Island, Western Region Island and Outlying Marine Areas, and the North East Abu Dhabi Coast stand out in terms of total number of habitats.
-If one adjusts for area, however, then Ras Ghanadah to Jebel Ali Coast, Jebel Hafit Upland and Sir Bu Nuair Island stand out.
-There is a very similar pattern in terms of number of threatened habitat types. - Saxaul Forest and Sila/Jebel Dhanna stand out in terms of the number of very underprotected habitat types present.
-However, if one adjusts for area, then the Jebel Hafit Upland and the Ras Ghanadah to Jebel Ali Coast contain a number of very underprotected types in a small area. - Sila / Jebel Dhanna, Abu Al Abyad Island, Sir Bani Yas / Baynunah and Western Region Islands and Outlying Marine Areas are all extremely diverse in terms of the number of biodiversity features present.
-Jebel Hafit Upland and the Ras Ghanadah to Jebel Ali Coast have relatively large numbers of features given their size. - Abu Al Abyad Island and Sila / Jebel Dhanna contain significant portions of area required to meet a number of remaining targets, whereas the Jebel Hafit Upland is very significant given its limited extent. - In terms of summed contribution to unmet targets, Abu Al Abyad Island, Sila / Jebel Dhana and to a lesser extent Saxaul Forest and Sir Bani Yas/ Baynouna stand out, while the Jebel Hafit Upland contributes very significantly given its size.
+- Sila / Jebel Dhanna, Sir Bani Yas / Baynunah, Abu Al Abyad Island, Western Region Islands and Outlying Marine Areas and the North East Abu Dhabi Coast stand out in terms of total number of habitats.
+If one adjusts for area, however, then the Ras Ghanadah to Jebel Ali Coast, Hatta Uplands and Ras Al Khaimah Coast stand out.
+There is a very similar pattern in terms of number of threatened habitat types, except then the Hatta Uplands have the highest density of threatened types per unit area. - Wadi Al-Helw Uplands, the Northern Mountains, the Ras Al Khaimah Coast, Saxaul Forest and Sila/Jebel Dhanna stand out in terms of the number of very underprotected habitat types present.
+However, if one adjusts for area, then the Hatta Uplands, Jebel Hafit Upland and the Ras Al Khaimah Coast contain a number of very under-protected types in a small area. - Sila / Jebel Dhanna, Abu Al Abyad Island, Sir Bani Yas / Baynunah, the Northern Mountains and Wadi Al-Helw Upland are all extremely diverse in terms of the number of biodiversity features present.
+The Hatta Uplands, Jebel Hafit Upland and Ras Al Khaimah Coast have relatively large numbers of features given their size. - Abu Al Abyad Island, the Northern Mountains and Sila / Jebel Dhanna contain significant portions of area required to meet a number of remaining targets, whereas the Hatta Uplands and Jebel Hafit Upland are very significant given their limited extent. - In terms of summed contribution to unmet targets, the Northern Mountains, Abu Al Abyad Island, Wadi Al-Helw Uplandand Sila / Jebel Dhanna stand out, while the Hatta Upland and Jebel Hafit Upland contribute very significantly given their size.